Ignite-Laboratories/Enigmaneering/enigma2/E2S2 - Delta Encoding.md

 Essentially, we've _reflected_ the exponential curvature of potential bit drop across the midpoint.
-As most binary information is _extremely grey,_ this action increases our chances of getting a potential bit drop from representing the value in its numeric form _dramatically!_  The _official_ midpoint formula is very simple, but intentionally yields the _inverse_ of the above midpoint counting scheme.
-I promise that will make _absolute_ sense in the next solution -
+As most binary information is _extremely grey,_ this action increases our chances of getting a potential bit drop from representing the value in its numeric form _dramatically!_  That makes an index midpointing operation quite simple -

-    "The Midpoint Delta Operation"
+    "The Index Midpoint Delta Operation"

-    𝑚 = The index midpoint
-    𝑡 = The target value to encode
+    𝑡 = The target value to encode 𝑚 = The index midpoint

-    Δ = 𝑚 - 𝑡
+    Δ = 𝑡 - 𝑚

 Let's say you wish to encode the value `11` in a nibble index using delta encoding -

     [ 1 0 0 0 ]  (8) ← The midpoint
-    [ 0 1 0 1 ] (11) ← The value to encode
+    [ 0 1 0 1 ]  (5) ← The value to encode

-    Δ = 8 - 11 = -3
+    Δ = 5 - 8 = -3

-        [ 1 1 ]  (3) ← The absolute delta
+      [ - 1 1 ]  (3) ← The delta

 While this is pretty much the gist of delta encoding, this is _not_ enough information to reconstruct the original data!
-How do you _implicitly_ know what sign the resulting delta has?
-If only we could consider the sign as an entirely separate _artifact_ and just store the **_absolute value_** of the delta...
+How do you _implicitly_ know the original index size?
+Could we instead use the _absolute value_ of the delta and treat the sign as an artifact?
+The next solution answers both of these questions =)

-We'll tackle that in the next solution =)